Frequently Asked Questions

 New international students, please be aware:

-Answers and services mentioned in the other categories of this FAQ may not be available or relevant for you until you have finished the Introductory Programme (or semester registration if you arrive after this).
+Answers and services mentioned in the other categories of this FAQ may not be available or relevant for you until you have finished the Welcome Programme (or semester registration if you arrive after this).

 I have arrived before semester startup, what should I do?